Fabulous entertainment in Rochdale town centre, headlined by The Fratellis. Tickets are on sale now.

 Can I bring my children to the festival?

 Everyone who attends will need to purchase a ticket.
 Performances may feature material, not suitable for young children, that we are unable to predict and classify due to the nature of a live performance.
 All under 18s must be accompanied by a parent or guardian at all times, unaccompanied under 18s will not be admitted.
-If an under 18 year old leaves the main stage area, re-entry will only be permitted if accompanied by a parent or guardian.
+If an under 18-year-old leaves the main stage area, re-entry will only be permitted if accompanied by a parent or guardian.
 Parents or guardians are responsible for the behaviour of their under 18s.
-Rochdale Feel Good Festival operates the
+Rochdale Feel Good Festival operates the ‘Challenge 25’ policy.

 If you lose a child, report this immediately to a festival steward.